 Race Policy/Progress 2050 Internship

 Candidates must possess a desire to learn, excellent oral and written communications skills, and be flexible and adaptable to a broad array of assignments and situations.
 Some qualitative research experience preferred.
-No specific academic background is required, but the ideal intern should have a general understanding of racial and ethnic communities, U.S. history, and public affairs.
+No specific academic background is required, but the ideal intern has a general understanding of racial and ethnic communities, U.S. history, and public affairs.

-Every internship includes an important core of administrative work, including database management, report distribution, and general office support.
-Other duties include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
-Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for our website.
+Other duties may include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
+Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for the website.

-American Progress operates two separate nonprofit organizations to maximize our progressive agenda: The Center for American Progress and the Center for American Progress Action Fund.
+American Progress operates two separate nonprofit organizations to maximize the progressive agenda: The Center for American Progress and the Center for American Progress Action Fund.
 This job posting refers collectively to the two organizations under the name “American Progress.”
-The Center for American Progress is a non-partisan 501(c)(3) tax-exempt research and educational institute.
-It undertakes research, public education and a limited amount of lobbying.
-The Center for American Progress Action Fund is a non-partisan 501(c)(4) tax-exempt organization dedicated to achieving progress through action.
-It works to transform progressive ideas into policy through rapid response communications, legislative action, grassroots organizing, political advocacy, and partnerships with other progressive leaders.
+The Center for American Progress is a nonpartisan 501(c)(3) tax-exempt research and educational institute.
+It undertakes research, public education, and a limited amount of lobbying.
+The Center for American Progress Action Fund is a nonpartisan 501(c)(4) tax-exempt organization dedicated to achieving progress through action.
+It works to transform progressive ideas into policy through rapid-response communications, legislative action, grassroots organizing, political advocacy, and partnerships with other progressive leaders.
 The organizations share office space and employees.

-American Progress is an equal opportunity employer; women, minorities, and people with disabilities are encouraged to apply.
+American Progress internships are awarded on an equal opportunity basis; women, minorities, and people with disabilities are encouraged to apply.

+For more information on the Center for American Progress, please go to www.americanprogress.org.
 For more information on the Center for American Progress Action Fund, please go to www.americanprogressaction.org.